NimayDesai/NimayDesai/README.md

 <div align="center">

 ## About Me

+High School Student currently in the IB DP programme

 ⚙️ Currently learning Machine Learning and solving LeetCode problems

 🧑‍💻 Proficient in TypeScript, JavaScript, React, PostgreSQL and Python

+## Achievements

+1st Place in FBLA Coding and Programming at a National Level

+Award of Distinction in the CCC

+Over 100+ LeetCode Problems

+Made 2 Fullstack websites with Login, SSR, and a full database

 </div>